 • Security: Ongoing monitoring and threat detection that comply with the new US federal regulation requiring a Zero Trust framework, where every connection or command is suspicious until proven otherwise.
 Cervello is the first platform to offer a passive, non-intrusive Zero Trust approach, essential to railway organizations who cannot risk unnecessary service disruptions.

 • Response: Detailed cybersecurity forensics reports and actionable response plans with remediation guidance that is customized to your unique assets and connectivities.
-In compliance with the new TSA requirements outlined above, your response should include reporting cybersecurity incidents to CISA within 24 hours.
+In compliance with the new TSA rail security directive outlined above, your response should include reporting cybersecurity incidents to CISA within 24 hours.

 3. Prepare your organization for a cyber event

 In addition to having the right strategy and security solution, a significant mindset shift is needed to ensure your railway cybersecurity measures remain effective and sustainable.

 The final step is to prepare your organization by addressing the three cybersecurity pillars: people, technology, and processes (PTP).

 People – The people element is about establishing a cultural mechanism that focuses on cybersecurity awareness in two steps: